 Best 35mm film

-This guide doesn't cover every 35mm film on the market because there are way too many, even now, but it does list old favorites, top choices for different types of photography and some wacky newcomers for hipster photographers.
-We've split them into color transparency films, color negative and black and white films.
+This guide doesn't cover every 35mm film on the market because there are way too many, even now, but it does list old favorites, top choices for different types of photography and even some quirky newcomers.
+We've split them into color negative, black and white and color transparency films.
 By the way, 35mm film is often referred to as '135' followed by the number of exposures.

 35mm color negative film